hisubram/mobilefoundation/instrument_an_app.md

 ## What to do next?
 {: #next_steps_analytics}

 Try a simple sample from [here](https://github.com/MobileFirst-Platform-Developer-Center/mfp-analytics-samples).
-In less than 5 minutes you will be able to run the sample application and get a feel of what the API discussed on this page do.
-You will also be able to notice how analytics show up as different insights on the Analytics console.
+In less than 5 minutes you can run the sample application and get a feel of what the API does.
+You can also notice how analytics shows up as different insights on the Analytics console.

 Mobile Foundation Analytics Service provides REST APIs to help developers with importing (POST) and exporting (GET) analytics data.